3 key mistakes that doomed Bed Bath & Beyond

 But the experiment failed because the products were low quality, exacerbated by a lackluster marketing push, Basham said.
 Bed Bath & Beyond announced last August it would discontinue three of its private labels — Haven, Studio 3B and Wild Sage.
 Ultimately, that was "a misread of what demand was for their products," Basham said.

 Can Bed Bath & Beyond step back from the brink?
-Unlikely, experts told CBS MoneyWatch.
+Unlikely, the experts said.

 "At the end of the day, Bed Bath & Beyond did not do enough from a merchandising standpoint and distribution standpoint in e-commerce," Thomas said.
 "They didn't evolve fast enough."